 Bit by bit, pieces are being added to the map.
 The mathematical models of the melting glaciers are becoming more and more detailed.

 In addition, mapping the ocean floor helps predict the development of sedimentary deposits.
 Sea currents carry sediment over the seafloor.
 Where this mixture of sand, silt, clay, and biogenic sediments from corals, shell fragments and other biological remains is deposited along the coast or remote parts of the ocean is greatly influenced by the seafloor shape.
-This may sound insignificant, but sediment is an essential part of our protection from Sediment is what forms our dunes and beaches.
+This may sound insignificant, but sediment is an essential part of our protection from the rising seas.
+Sediment is what forms our dunes and beaches.
 Without sedimentary deposits, coastal areas would be flooded in no time.
 To know if there is a sufficient supply of coastal sediment, you need to know what the seabed looks like.

 The big question is: how on earth do you visualise such a huge surface area?